 If you feel that you have what it takes to become a product marketing manager, it’s only a matter of searching for potential recruiters and looking up open positions.

-Some promising platforms where you can find jobs include LinkedIn, Indeed, and Glassdoor.
+Some promising platforms where you can find jobs include Product Manager HQ, Indeed, and Glassdoor.

 How Much Do Product Marketing Managers Earn?